yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 	Demonstrates the use of VB6/TwinBasic and Cairo Graphics working together.
 	Demonstrates how to put a transparent form on your desktop using VB6 or TwinBasic.

 When finished, this Steampunk Clock Calendar widget will be an attractive steampunk widget for your desktop.
 It is a deliberately-complex clock with a skeumorphic interface.
 Functional but gorgeous at the same time.
-This VB6 Widget is a moveable widget that you can move anywhere around the desktop as you require.
+This VB6/TwinBasic Widget is a moveable widget that you can move anywhere around the desktop as you require.
 The design is based upon the Yahoo widget of the same design which I also designed.
 This is its replacement.

 If you just want to install it on your desktop, there will be a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
-You will of course, need the VB6 IDE to make changes.
+You will of course, need the TwinBasic IDE to make changes which is downloadable and available for free.
+If you have VB6 already installed then you can use that, of course.

  Why VB6?
 Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an amazing future.